 Starting your journey is all about your mindset.
 Instead of looking for quick fixes, take small, steady steps.
 Letting go of strict diets and being flexible helps prevent burnout.

-Every choice you make, like choosing whole foods or going for a walk, strengthens your commitment.
-Remember, progress isn’t always straight.
-But keeping at it will pay off in the end.
+Every choice you make, like eating whole foods or going for a walk, strengthens your commitment.
+Remember, progress isn’t always straight, but keeping at it will pay off in the end.

 The Path to Ongoing Health and Wellness

-Keeping a healthy weight is about mixing good nutrition, exercise, and sleep.
-Keep track of your habits, but don’t stress about it.
+An appropriate weight that is neither overweight nor underweight is often called a healthy weight.
+Please keep track of your habits, but don’t stress about it.
 Adjust as your life changes.

 FAQ